-It’s never easy to know what to say when your little ones ask big questions.
-One particularly challenging conversation comes during what can be the hardest times for your family: the loss of life.
+Grief in children can lead to one of the big questions: What is death?
+Explaining death to children can be particularly hard after the loss of a familiar life.
 What do you say to your kid when they ask, “What happens when you die?” or “Why do people die?”
-These aren’t questions we can easily answer for ourselves, let alone answer for our kids.
-But that doesn’t mean you shouldn’t try.
+Is there an optimal method for how to explain death to a child?
+These are tough questions to answer, but that doesn’t mean you shouldn’t try.
 Death occurs in many ways — expectedly, accidentally, or suddenly — and each instance and encounter with it is unique.
-So each conversation you need to have about it is just as individual.
+So each conversation you need to have about it will need to be just as unique.

 As with many tough topics (like sex and religion), your kids might surprise you with how much they already know about death — and they’ll probably bring it up to you before you’ve even had a chance to start the conversation with them.
 According to the Child Development Institute, there are different stages children go through when learning about and understanding what death even is — depending on their age:

-Those aged three to five mostly see death as temporary, reversible, and impersonal.
+Those aged 3 to 5 mostly see death as temporary, reversible, and impersonal.
 In stories they read or watch, characters who seem to die will often rise up again.
 It’s appropriate for their age level to think this way.

 At this age, most children begin to see that all living things eventually die and that death is final.
 But they tend to not relate it to themselves or consider the idea that they can escape it.
 They may associate images like skeletons with death.
 Some children have nightmares about them.